North Carolina Home Insurance: Coastal vs Inland Coverage & Costs

 What is the average cost of home insurance in North Carolina?

-Statewide, North Carolina homeowners pay an average of roughly $1,560 to $3,025 per year depending on location and home value.
-Mountain and Piedmont areas tend to fall at the lower end of that range (around $1,046 to $2,000 annually), while coastal areas can easily reach $3,500 to $10,000 or more when separate wind and flood policies are included.
-With approved rate hikes of 7.5% in both 2025 and 2026, costs are trending upward across the state.
+Statewide, North Carolina homeowners pay an average of roughly $2,951 to $3,124 per year on a $300,000 policy, about 21% above the national average.
+Mountain and Piedmont areas tend to fall at the lower end (around $1,800 to $2,900 annually), while coastal areas can easily reach $8,000 to $25,000 or more when separate wind and flood policies are included.
+With approved rate hikes of 7.5% in both June 2025 and June 2026, costs have climbed roughly 15% cumulatively since Helene.

 Do I need hurricane insurance in North Carolina?

-There is no standalone "hurricane insurance" product — hurricane protection is assembled from multiple policies.
-For coastal homeowners, this typically means a base homeowners policy (excluding wind), a separate wind/hail policy through the NC Beach Plan or a private insurer, and a flood insurance policy through NFIP or a private carrier.
+There is no standalone "hurricane insurance" product.
+Hurricane protection is assembled from multiple policies.
+For coastal homeowners, this typically means a base homeowners policy (often excluding wind), a separate wind/hail policy through the NC Beach Plan or a private insurer, and a flood insurance policy through NFIP or a private carrier.
 Inland homeowners are usually covered for wind under their standard policy but still lack flood protection unless they purchase it separately.

 What is the NC Beach Plan and who qualifies?

 The NC Beach Plan (officially the Coastal Property Insurance Pool) is a state-created insurer of last resort for homeowners in North Carolina's 18 eligible coastal counties who cannot find coverage in the private market.
-It offers windstorm and homeowners coverage with residential building limits up to $750,000.
-To qualify, you must first attempt to get coverage from private insurers, and then apply through a licensed NC insurance agent.
+As of 2026, it offers windstorm, homeowners, dwelling fire, and commercial fire coverage with residential building limits up to $1 million and commercial limits up to $4 million per structure (with a $10 million aggregate).
+To qualify, you must first attempt to get coverage from private insurers, then apply through a licensed NC insurance agent.

 How do wind and hail deductibles work on the NC coast?